hooriajami/SMART/README.md

 - Vaze, J., Tuteja, N.K., Teng, J.2004.
 CLASS Unsaturated Moisture Movement Model U3M-1D-User’s Manual, NSW Dep. of Infrastruct., Plann. and Nat.
 Resour., Sydney, Australia.

+## Software Requirements
+- Microsoft Windows 7 operating system
+- MATLAB 2014b or later release
+-	Terrain Analysis Using Digital Elevation Models (TauDEM) software developed by David G. Tarboton.
+The link to download the TauDEM package is (http://hydrology.usu.edu/taudem/).
+The command line version of TauDEM is used in SMART and users do not need ArcGIS license to use this software.

 ## License
 SMART is distributed under the GNU Public License Version 3.